sebyone/daasiot-examples/web-console/fe/README.md

-# DaaS-IoT dccs - Frontend server
+# DaaS-IoT dccs - Frontend client

 ![sebyone-logo](https://sebyone.it/res/lg_daasiot-410-72dpi.png)

 ## Introduction

-This is the Frontend client for the DaaS-IoT DCCS project, a distributed configurable control system for IoT devices that uses the **DaaS-IoT** technology to provide a mesh network of devices that can be controlled and monitored remotely.
+This is the frontend client for the DaaS-IoT DCCS project, a distributed configurable control system for IoT devices that uses the **DaaS-IoT** technology to provide a mesh network of devices that can be controlled and monitored remotely.

 The frontend client is a Next.js application that communicates with the [backend server](/web-console/be/README.md)
 ## Getting Started